 Scottish crossbill / Schottlandkreuzschnabel (Loxia scotica)

-Wikipedia eBird Xeno-Canto BirdID NABU
+Wikipedia Xeno-Canto BirdID NABU YouTube

-Wikipedia: Scottish crossbill Source: OTHER 1200px-Scottish_Crossbill_from_the_Crossley_ID_Guide_Britain_and_Ireland.jpg
+Wikipedia: Scottish crossbill Source: WIKIPEDIA 1200px-Scottish_Crossbill_from_the_Crossley_ID_Guide_Britain_and_Ireland.jpg

 Classification: Genus Loxia (Loxia); Subfamily Carduelinae (Carduelinae); Family Fringillidae (Fringillidae)